 Content Accessibility Guidelines (WCAG 2.0, Level AA), published by the World Wide Web Consortium (W3C).
 These guidelines explain how to make Web content more accessible for people with disabilities.
 Conformance with these guidelines will help make the web more user friendly to everyone.
 Whilst boroughgreen.gov.uk strive to adhere to the guidelines and standards for accessibility, it is not always possible to do so in all areas of the website and we are currently working to achieve this.
 Be aware that due to the dynamic nature of the website, minor issues may occasionally occur as it is updated regularly.
 We are continually seeking out solutions that will bring all areas of the site up to the same level of overall web accessibility.

 If you have any comments and or suggestions relating to improving the accessibility of our site, please don't hesitate to contact our accessibility coordinator Mike Taylor 01732 882880 email@example.com Your feedback will help us make improvements.

 The main Parish Council website is now hosted by Wix in the UK, which is fully compliant with all UK Law regarding GDPR, Disabled Accessibility and Transparency.

 All Parish Councillors have a boroughgreen.gov.uk email address for official communications.

 Apart from any confidential information as listed above, all the Parish Council records are open for inspection by the public, and are recorded in full on the websites.
 Any specific query should be addressed to firstname.lastname@example.org.

-We operate on the principle that all the Parish Council's records are open to the public except where forbidden by other rules, and we hold to that principle
+The Parish Council holds to the principle that all records are accessible to public scrutiny except where forbidden by other rules, and we hold to that principle